What is SSH? | How to Install and Use SSH Server on Windows 10

 $ ssh example.com

-If we want to connect as root on a remote server, but as a client, we are like other users:
+If you want to connect as root to the remote server, type this.
+However, in this connection type, as clients, we are like other users.

 $ ssh -l root example.com

-After installing an SSH Server on your computer, you must use the SSH Client program to access your server over LAN or WAN.
+So, you have installed an SSH server on your computer.
+Next, you need to use SSH Client to access your server over LAN or WAN.

-When you connect to a server on a network from a remote location, your data transfer with a strong encryption algorithm.
+Let’s say you established a connection to a server on the network from a remote location.
+In this case, you transfer your data with a robust encryption algorithm.

 Is SSH Connection Secure?